Laura Spelman Rockefeller

 Laura Celestia "Cettie" Spelman Rockefeller (September 9, 1839 – March 12, 1915) was an American abolitionist, philanthropist, school teacher, and prominent member of the Rockefeller family.
 Her husband was Standard Oil co-founder John D. Rockefeller.
 Spelman College in Atlanta and the Laura Spelman Rockefeller Memorial were named for her.

 Early life

-Laura Celestia Spelman was born in Wadsworth, Ohio to Puritan descendant Harvey Buell Spelman (1811–1881) and Lucy Henry (1818–1897), Yankees who had moved to Ohio from Massachusetts.
+Laura Celestia Spelman was born in Wadsworth, Ohio to Puritan descendant Harvey Buel Spelman (1811–1881) and Lucy Henry (1818–1897), Yankees who had moved to Ohio from Massachusetts.
 Laura's maternal step-grandmother, as well as her two aunts, were members of the Yale family, relatives of inventor Caroline Ardelia Yale.

 Laura's father Harvey was an abolitionist who was active in the Congregationalist Church, the Underground Railroad, and in politics.
 The Spelmans eventually moved to Cleveland.
 Laura had an elder adopted sister, Lucy Maria "Lute" Spelman (c.
 1837–1920).
 Laura was the valedictorian of her graduating class at Central High School in Cleveland at the age of 14.